Auction day tips for buyers.

 Plan your strategy

-Andrew advises that you should have an auction day strategy.
+It’s imperative to have an auction day strategy.
 Meaning you should know how you will bid, at what stage you’re going to start bidding, and how much you are prepared to bid.
-Buyers need to know beforehand how much they would like to spend and their stretch limit – what you can reasonably afford without impeding your quality of life.
+Be clear about how much you want to spend and your stretch limit – what you can reasonably afford without impeding your quality of life.
 Set a firm limit and stick to it.

 “It’s really common for buyers who are not comfortable with bidding at auctions to engage someone to bid on their behalf.
 This is a fantastic strategy as having a neutral person who is not financially invested means the bidding will not be emotionally driven,” explains Andrew.